schulterklopfer/wasabi_docker/README.md

 # wasabi_docker
 Proof of concept on how to run Wasabi inside a docker container in daemon mode.

+ <span style="color:red">ATTENTION!!!</span>

-ATTENTION: this repo will use an experimental version of Wasabi wallet from https://github.com/lontivero/WalletWasabi/tree/Features/Rpc-Server
+ This repo will use an experimental version of Wasabi wallet from https://github.com/lontivero/WalletWasabi/tree/Features/Rpc-Server.
+ It is not intended to be used in any production environment on mainnet.

+ <span style="color:red">ATTENTION!!!</span>

 Supported archs:
 * x86_64